 - Luxury bathroom upgrades, on the other hand, often come in around 56%.

-There’s also a rental side to consider.
-Improvements like energy-efficient windows or a smart thermostat might not dramatically raise the sales price, but they can lower utility bills, making the property more attractive to tenants and supporting slightly higher rents.
+There’s also a rental angle worth considering.
+Improvements like energy-efficient windows or a smart thermostat might not dramatically lift the sales price, but they can lower utility bills, making the property more attractive to tenants and supporting slightly higher rents over time.

-Another important factor is the local market.
-A top-of-the-line renovation in a neighborhood full of modest homes might not add nearly as much value as it would in an upscale area.
-Likewise, over-customized features—think built-in aquarium walls or themed rooms—often turn off buyers because they see future costs to remove or change them.
+Your local market is another critical factor.
+A top-of-the-line renovation in a neighborhood full of modest homes might not add nearly as much value as the same project in an upscale area.
+Over-customized features, think built-in aquarium walls or elaborately themed rooms, often turn buyers off because they see future costs to undo someone else’s vision.

-That’s why it’s smart to treat renovations like a business decision.
-Look at hard numbers, understand your local market, and always balance what appeals emotionally with what adds actual financial value.
+That’s why treating renovations like a business decision is the smarter play.
+Look at hard numbers, understand your local market, and always balance what appeals emotionally with what adds real financial value.

 This approach protects your equity and sets up stronger ROI, whether you plan to sell next year or hold the property for decades.